 When the student is alone in front of his or her computer screen, he or she feels isolated and cannot ask for advice from professionals.
 If he or she doesn’t understand something, there will be no one to help.

 This is why experts confirm that the internet is not very useful to eliminate academic difficulties when dealing with certain subjects.

 Only a student who is extremely autonomous with his work will be able to use an IT tool in an efficient way.
 Students who have trouble concentrating will quickly be distracted by the overflow of information jumping to their eyes.

 This is a little different with sites like Sylvan Learning or Smart Tutor, because it is possible to have a tutor online.

 However, this person does not know what is going on in class and does not see the child regularly.

-the internet must only be the little helping hand in order to consolidate knowledge and not THE way of studying on the daily.
-Do Not Leave a Student Alone in Front of a Computer
+This is why the internet must only be the little helping hand in order to consolidate knowledge and not THE way of studying on the daily.

 As a company executive, your superiors always demand more of you.

 The result is you are getting home later and later.

 Despite the fact that you had promised yourself to support your kids in their studies as much as possible, you are too tired to help them review their history lessons or to help them understand the important content they learned in math class.